New technology converts waste plastics to jet fuel in an hour

-Category: Environment Hits: 4Researchers have developed an innovative way to convert plastics to ingredients for jet fuel and other valuable products, making it easier and more cost effective to reuse plastics.
+Category: Environment Hits: 5Researchers have developed an innovative way to convert plastics to ingredients for jet fuel and other valuable products, making it easier and more cost effective to reuse plastics.
 The researchers in their reaction were able to convert 90% of plastic to jet fuel and other valuable hydrocarbon products within an hour at moderate temperatures and to easily fine-tune the process to create the products that they want.

 Read more https://www.sciencedaily.com/releases/2021/05/210517124937.htm